CheeAn-Yu/Data_Science_2019/final_poject/README.md

 * What kind of attribute will affect game results most violently?
 * Given a current situation, what’s the most likely happen event based on the long time series statistics?

-Will be anserwered by data mining skills based on data from MLB 2015~2018
+Above questions will be anserwered by data mining skills based on data from MLB 2015~2018